 Again Pilate addressed them, wanting to release Jesus, but they continued to cry out, saying, Crucify!
 Crucify him!
 (Luke 23:20-21)

 In the same setting as Mark, Luke has shifted the aspect of the imperatives from perfective to imperfective and the change represents a choice of perspective for Luke.
 In this instance, Luke uses the crowd’s own words to communicate to his audience the repetition of the crowd’s demand over and over again.
 Would the individuals in the crowd have chosen such an aspect?
-No. In this context, rather than the audience’s perspective on the command–a perspective that would lack internal temporal structure–we instead get Luke’s perspective.
-Luke’s perspective is one where the choice of the imperfective imperative represents the continuous and repetitive shouting of the crowd.
+No. They’re experiencing the iterative repetition of the command over and over again, which would have encourage the use of the imperfective aspect instead.
+This is precisely the perspective that Luke’schoice of the imperfective imperative provides: representing the continuous and repetitive shouting of the crowd.
 His choice here makes the scene more (for a lack of a better term) vivid* for the reader, as Bentein said it in the quote above, “the imperfect creates the illusion of an internal perspective, of a character witnessing the events” (2016, 52).
 He is using aspect to add an additional layer of detail about how the crowds in the courtyard are shouting and yelling and demanding the crucifixion of Jesus and the release of Barabbas.

 Mark made a perspectival choice in his presentation of this scene.
 Luke made a different perspectival choice in his presentation of the scene.
 Each conveys the same content, but Luke’s choice adds a degree of drama by his use of the imperfective aspect to convey the crowds behavior.